cine-file/rate/README.md

 ### Optional AI Jury

 Set the optional Apps Script property `GEMINI_API_KEY` to enable the Gemini ranking jury.
 The AI may select and explain recommendations only from the TMDB-validated candidate list.
+For source-movie recommendations, the jury receives the user's actual overall score, category scores, category notes, overall notes, source keywords, director, genres, and runtime.
+The website displays whether Gemini ran, whether deterministic fallback was used, the eligible candidate count, and a safe AI error when applicable.
 If this property is absent or the AI call fails, the deterministic taste-ranking engine still returns recommendations.

 ### Deployment for This Version